 How to Have a Downton Abbey-Inspired Holiday

 First up, let’s get as close to real-life Downton Abbey as we can: Highclere Castle.
-The castle was one of the main characters in the series, & without it ~ Downton simply wouldn’t exist.
-You can’t stay at Highclere (it’s a residence), but you can take a tour there, & as of 2017, you can stay on the property ~ at the London Lodge or Grotto Lodge.
+The castle was one of the series’ main characters.
+Without it ~ Downton simply wouldn’t exist.
+You can’t stay at Highclere (it’s a private residence) ~ but you can take a tour there.
+And as of 2017, you can stay on the property ~ at the London Lodge or Grotto Lodge.
 These lodges were originally built in 1793 by the Earl of Carnavon, & have recently been turned into luxury accommodations.
-Inquire about reservations here.Â

 The only way to stay at Highclere Castle is by staying in one of their onsite Lodges, which are newly restored.
-Reservations can only be made by contacting Highclere directly.

-Stay Near Highclere Castle…
+Stay by Highclere Castle…

 How to Have a Downton Abbey-Inspired Holiday

 Do you want to see the church where Lady Mary & Matthew got married??
-And the church where Lady Edith was jilted by her many-years-too-old suitor, Sir Anthony Strallen?
-Look no further than the appropriately named St. Mary’s Church, located in Bampton, north of Highclere Castle (& closer to the fabulous region known as the Cotswolds).
-If you want to stroll the same streets as all of your favorite characters, then stay at The Romany Inn ($62+/night), right in the heart of Bampton ~ as this was the main village used for filming in Downton Abbey.
+And the church where Lady Edith was jilted by her too-old suitor, Sir Anthony Strallen?
+Look no further than St. Mary’s Church, located in Bampton, north of Highclere Castle (& closer to the fabulous region known as the Cotswolds).

 The Crawley sisters in front of St. Mary’s Church in Bampton, Oxforshire.